Denver Nuggets star Nikola Jokic questions health of Most Valuable Player debate

 “There were a lot of zero-pass shots, one-pass shots tonight.
 That’s not who we are.
 It was just a very out-of-character game for us on both ends all night long.”

-Aaron Gordon, another player who doesn’t spend much time on social media, didn’t discuss the odds or the national discourse at Wednesday morning’s shootaround but seemed pretty convinced the conversation was over.
+Aaron Gordon, another player who doesn’t spend much time on social media, didn’t discuss the odds or the national discourse at Wednesday morning’s shootaround but seemed pretty convinced the conversation should be over.

 “I don’t even think it’s really that close” Gordon said.
 “I think he’s a three-peat MVP.”